Skip to content

 Configuration

-The MCP server uses the same environment variables as the REST API:
+Both transports use the same environment variables as the REST API:

 Variable Default Description